Will-Banksy/tower/README.md

 (The syntax is very much not finalised, the syntax for the function parameters should also probably be integrated into normal tower functions e.g. `fn main/i32 i8** -> i32 =` but maybe take more inspiration from factor's stack effect declarations like `fn shuffle/x y -> y x = y x` (some functions can be untyped? generics? and how is this enforced?
 This is getting a bit complicated.
 Maybe just leave it as returning types for now rather than whole stack effect declarations))

 And then dynamically load the library with dlopen and call functions with dlsym on posix, LoadLibrary and GetProcAddress on windows (meaning I have to link to the dl library on posix, think on windows should be good as kernel32.dll should be linked automatically) That's if I write an interpreter, a compiler to LLVM IR would be able to avoid that.
 But then I have to write a compiler.

+### Syntax Extensibility

+In a similar vein to Factor, perhaps one could define new ways of parsing tower code, like creating new literals...
+Or simply macros...
+I can't think of a way of doing this right now, but the keyword `syn` defined like a function might be good.